 - e.
 Any ground mounted equipment shall be located in a manner necessary to address both public safety and aesthetic concerns in the reasonable discretion of the Town.
-The Town may, where appropriate and reasonably feasible based upon technical, construction and engineering requirements, require a flush-tograde underground equipment vault. - 8.
+The Town may, where appropriate and reasonably feasible based upon technical, construction and engineering requirements, require a flush-to-grade underground equipment vault. - 8.
 Hazardous Materials.
 No hazardous materials shall be permitted in association with WCFs, except those necessary for the operation of the WCF and only in accordance with all applicable laws governing such materials. - B. Specific Design Requirements.
 Additional design requirements shall be applicable to the following WCFs as specified below: - 1.
-Base Stations and WCFs.
-If a WCF is installed on a structure other than a Tower, Alternative Tower Structure, or Pole, such as a Base Station or Distribution Line (including, but not limited to the Antennas and accessory equipment) it shall be of a neutral, non-reflective color that is identical to, or closely compatible with, the color of the supporting structure, or utilizes other camouflage/concealment design techniques to make the WCF, Antenna, Transmission Equipment and related accessory equipment as visually unobtrusive as possible.
-Base Stations and WCFs shall also meet the following criteria: - a.
+Base Stations.
+Components installed on a structure other than a Tower, Alternative Tower Structure, or Pole, such as a Base Station (including, but not limited to the Antennas and accessory equipment) shall be of a neutral, non-reflective color that is identical to, or closely compatible with, the color of the supporting structure, or utilizes other camouflage/concealment design techniques to make the Antenna, Transmission Equipment and related accessory equipment as visually unobtrusive as possible.
+Base Stations shall also meet the following criteria: - a.
 Roof-mounted Antennas shall not extend above the parapet of a flat roof or ridge of a sloped roof to which they are attached unless fully screened. - b.
 Other roof-mounted Transmission Equipment shall not extend above the parapet of a flat roof upon which they may be placed unless fully screened, and shall not be permitted on a sloped roof. - c.
-Wall mounted WCFs and its components shall not extend above the roofline. - d.
-The maximum protrusion of WCFs and its components from the building or structure face to which they are attached shall be limited to 6 feet. - e.
-Any pole-mounted WCFs and its components must be located on an existing pole or an existing Distribution Line. - 2.
+Wall mounted components shall not extend above the roofline. - d.
+The maximum protrusion of components from the building or structure face to which they are attached shall be limited to 6 feet. - 2.
 Alternative Tower Structures and WCFs located outside of the Public Right-of-Way.
 Alternative Tower Structures and WCFs shall: - a.
-Be designed and constructed to look like a building, facility, or structure typically found in the area. - b.
-Be camouflaged/concealed consistent with other existing natural or manmade features in the near the location where the Alternative Tower Structure will be located. - c.
+Be designed and constructed to look like a building or structure typically found in the area. - b.
+Be camouflaged/concealed consistent with other existing natural or manmade features in or near the location where the Alternative Tower Structure will be located. - c.
 Be architecturally compatible with the surrounding area. - d.
 Be designed to minimize the height and size of the Alternative Tower Structure.